 3) What Are The Different Fixed Rates?

 There are a few different fixed rate reverse mortgage programs that we offer.
-The lowest being 3.99% (APR 5.54%) and the highest being 5.06% (APR 6.67%).
-They very in terms of not only the rate, but also the discounts and credits associated with each.
-The first thing we have done is to waive the origination fee on all of our fixed rates.
-That is a savings of up to $6,000.
-We also offer additional credits that can total $10,000 or more in savings and additional money you may receive back.
+The lowest being 4.18% (APR 5.17%) and the highest being 4.99% (APR 5.60%).
+They vary in terms of not only the rate, but also the discounts and credits associated with each.

 4) The Adjustable Rate Reverse Mortgage

 The adjustable rate reverse mortgage programs are also a great option!
 The adjustable rates are the majority of reverse mortgages that homeowners have across the nation.
 They have been around the longest and offer the most flexibility not only in the amount of rate options, but also how you can utilize the money you are receiving from the reverse mortgage.
 The adjustable programs have two rate components that we will discuss further.
 The first component is the index rate, which for all reverse mortgages is the LIBOR rate.
 The second component is the margin, which is how the adjustable programs are known.
 The margin and the index LIBOR rate are added together to figure each homeowners interest rate.
 In addition, there are two LIBOR rates that you can select from.
 The two rates to choose from are the annual LIBOR rate and the monthly LIBOR rate.